bill22290/Student-Loans/README.md

 It is surprising to me that the School type variable is not higher up on the charts considering the initial plots that I ran.
 I now want to do some feature engineering on the School Type variable.

  ### Feature Engineering
 I want to deconstruct the categorical variable school type.
-I know based upon the exploratory data analysis that there appears to be a significant relationship between school type and a cohert's default rate, specifically when it comes to proprietary institutions.
+I know based upon the exploratory data analysis that there appears to be a significant relationship between school type and a cohort's default rate, specifically when it comes to proprietary institutions.
 However, my models might not be fully capturing the importance of school's with a School Type entry of 3 (proprietary).

 To better exploit the differences in school types, I want to transform the School type variable into a binary feature where proprietary institutions have a school type value of 1 and all other institutions have a school type value of 0.
 I will create a duplicate copy of the dataframe used in my tree15 model to do so (Loans15_Stype):
 ```